SamOBrienOlinger/drf-spoodle-space/README.md

 ## Checks and review

-From the directory containing `manage.py`, run `python manage.py check` and `python manage.py test` after configuring an isolated development database.
+From the configured local terminal, run `python manage.py check --settings=local_settings` and `python manage.py test --settings=local_settings`.
+Both explicitly select the isolated local configuration above.
 Inspect the test modules: scaffold `tests.py` files may contain no actual tests.

+Manual checks: create a local test account, sign in through the paired frontend, create a text post, sign out, and confirm a protected action requires sign-in.
+Test uploads separately with development media credentials.

 Generate fresh results from the revision you are working on; historical test reports describe earlier runs.